Create conda package with conda-forge

 Create a PR to the feedstock repository.

-If you haven’t, fork and clone the forked feedstock repository.
+If you haven’t already, fork and clone the feedstock repository.

 Run